 Little Peter Mills was all of six years old, and not nearly as afraid of monsters as he used to be.
 He was a big boy now, and while he still enjoyed the magical imagination of a child, he was starting to feel more grown up every day.
 But that wasn’t to say he didn’t welcome the reassurance of having his mum tuck him up in bed, safe and sound, telling him not to let the bed bugs bite.
 So why were they biting?

 At first, it was a just a slight irritation that had Peter tossing and turning in his bed.
 To anyone looking in, they would have probably just put it down to restless fidgeting or having a bad dream.
 But the irritation was getting worse; not enough to actually wake him, not yet, but the pinprick like sensations over most of his body was turning his bad dream into a nightmare.

 The little lad was thrashing about now, so badly that the tucked in ends of the bed covers had come loose and been thrown to the floor.
 For a brief moment, the irritation stopped, only for it to return with a vengeance as his entire body become immersed in it.
-It was no longer just the increasingly painful nipping away at his skin, every inch of his body now felt as it was on fire.
+It was no longer just the increasingly painful nipping away at his skin, every inch of his body now felt like it was on fire.
 Until then he had been shielded from the worst of the pain by the anaesthetizing effect of still being in a half sleep-like state, but the continuous assault on his nerve endings was too much.